hsgweon/pipits/README.md

 ```

 This creates a "pipits" directory in your $HOME and we will be installing pipits and some of its dependencies into this directory.
-Of course if you are familiar with Linux, you are free to choose whichever way to suit your skill and taste!
+Of course if you are familiar with Linux, you are free to choose whichever method to suit your skill and taste!

 1.2 Dependencies